No-Fry Baked Eggplant Parmesan with Fresh Tomato Salad

 This is a great low-carb option for a vegetarian main course, loaded with flavor and easy to make.

-Tips for making crisp baked eggplant parmesan:
+My tips for making baked eggplant parmesan:

 - Choose small, firm eggplants.
 I love the striated purple and white Graffitti variety – they’re meaty and sweet with little to no seeds.